 MRIs are extremely safe as long as the correct safety precautions are taken.
 The procedure does not cause pain or any tissue damage.
 All magnetic objects must be removed before the scan can take place.
 Patients with metallic implants and materials should let the technologist and radiologist know because they will either take special precautions or cancel the MRI and choose another type of imaging study

 A closed MRI machine features a narrow cylindrical container with a diameter of about 60 cm.
 Depending on the strength of the magnet used and the area of the body being examined, the procedure can take up to 90 minutes, sometimes longer.

 An open MRI is the same kind of machine, but it features a wider opening in the cylindrical container.
 This alternative was made for patients who suffer from anxiety or claustrophobia because of the closed nature and duration of the study.
-It is also a better option for larger patients.
 An open MRI machine does provide patient comfort, but it does not give the same level of detail as a closed MRI machine at this point in time.

 Types of MRI Machines

 The extremity MRI uses a smaller scanner designed specifically for use with the body’s extremities.
 This machine eliminates claustrophobia, which some patients will experience when in an enclosed full body machine.
 While a traditional MRI requires you to lie completely still, extremity MRIs won’t limit body movement as much.

 Extremity MRIs are used to diagnose the following conditions in the arms, hands, legs, and feet:

 - Nerve related issues